mzogheib/gh-actions-publish-test/README.md

 ## Summary

-This project demonstrates a GitHub Actions workflow that automates the tag & release process.
+This project demonstrates a GitHub Actions workflow that automates the tag & release process for a NPM package.

 ## Target development process